 House Price Watch

-In the picturesque area of Brumstead, nestled in North Norfolk, the real estate market has seen some remarkable transactions over the years.
-The most expensive house sold for £433,500 back in 2006, while the least expensive found a new owner for just £30,000.
-Since 1996, there have been six sales in total, with 2022 marking the latest transaction.
-Interestingly, four of these homes are located on the same charming street, Common Road, Old Rectory Road.
+Brumstead, nestled in North Norfolk, has seen a fascinating range of property sales over the years.
+The most expensive house sold for an impressive £433,500 in 2006, while the least expensive fetched £30,000.
+Since 1996, there have been six sales in this charming area, with the latest transaction occurring in 2022.
+Notably, four houses on the list are located on the same street, Common Road, Old Rectory Road, showcasing a unique neighborhood dynamic.

 Sold in June 2006